Cross-Account Access via Console

 • Click "Custom Trust Policy"

-• In the text field below, paste the following policy, replacing the <Dropzone-provided User ARN> and <Dropzone-provided External ID> strings with values from the Dropzone UI you recorded earlier:
+• In the text field below, paste the following policy, replacing the <Dropzone-provided User ARN> and <Dropzone-provided External ID> strings with the values from the Dropzone UI you recorded earlier:

 {